CNN v. Trump: Background

 After, when the intern took the microphone and gave it to another reporter, Acosta sat down, and Trump said "CNN should be ashamed of itself having you working for them.
 You are a rude, terrible person.
 You shouldn't be working for CNN."
 Trump then claimed Acosta has mistreated Sarah Sanders in the past.
-After Trump began taking questions from another reporter who came to Acosta's defense and Trump claimed to not like either, Acosta then stood back up and mentioned that CNN was sent pipe bombs by a Trump supporter, to which Trump replied "When you report fake news, which CNN does a lot, you are the enemy of the people".
+After Trump began taking questions from NBC News reporter Peter Alexander, who came to Acosta's defense and Trump claimed to not like either, Acosta then stood back up and mentioned that CNN was sent pipe bombs by a Trump supporter, to which Trump replied "When you report fake news, which CNN does a lot, you are the enemy of the people".

 Later that day while he attempted to do a live report outside the White House, an unidentified Secret Service agent confiscated Acosta's press pass.
 Acosta recorded the incident on his cell phone, saying "This is Jim Acosta.
 I am in front of the White House.
 Secret Service officer is asking for my hard pass.
 Obviously, no hard feelings to the officer, but I am now giving my hard pass to the Secret Service."
 The next day, White House Press Secretary Sarah Sanders defended their actions, claiming Acosta had "placed his hands" on the intern.